ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   \overline{RR_{r}} = C * RR_{r, treated} + (1 - C) * RR_{r, untreated}

-NOTE: Each simulant should have a single propensity value for :math:`C` for both MAM and SAM treatment (equally likely to be covered by SAM treatment as MAM treatment).
+NOTE: Each simulant should have a single propensity value for the :math:`C_{MAM}` and :math:`C_{SAM}` parameters (equally likely to be covered by SAM treatment as MAM treatment if they had the same coverage rates).

 Scenarios
 +++++++++++